AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ## Troubleshooting {#troubleshooting}

-**The Measure tab is not visible or no campaigns appear in the Campaign ID dropdown**
+**The [!UICONTROL Measure] tab is not visible or no campaigns appear in the [!UICONTROL Campaign ID] dropdown**

-Both symptoms indicate that campaign IDs have not yet been discovered in your [!DNL AMC] instance.
+Both symptoms indicate that [!DNL AMC] has not yet discovered campaign IDs in your instance.
 [Create a new project](../manage-projects.md#create-project) to trigger a fresh discovery of campaigns and conversion events.

 **Results are not visible after the run date**

 After the run date passes, [!DNL AMC] runs the report queries on your behalf.
 Allow up to 24 hours for results to become available.
 If results have not appeared after 24 hours, check that the run date has fully passed and that the report status in the **[!UICONTROL Measure]** tab is no longer showing as pending.

-**Conversion events are unavailable and Attribution is grayed out**
+**Conversion events are unavailable and [!UICONTROL Attribution] is grayed out**

-Conversion events are discovered dynamically from your [!DNL AMC] instance.
+[!DNL AMC] discovers conversion events dynamically from your instance.
 If none are listed, your [!DNL AMC] instance may not have any recorded conversion events, and attribution reporting is not available.

 **Conversions appear lower than expected**

-If the report run date is fewer than 30 days after the end of the date range, conversions within the attribution window may not yet have been captured.
+If the report run date is fewer than 30 days after the end of the date range, [!DNL AMC] may not have captured all conversions within the attribution window.
 [Create a new report](#create-report) with a run date at least 30 days after the date range ends.

 ## Next steps {#next-steps}